bennekrouf/backend-cvenom/data/tenants/keyteo/mohamed-bennekrouf/experiences_en.typ

 #let get_key_insights() = {
   (
-    "Senior full-stack developer with 8+ years in fintech", "Specialized in React, Node.js, and cloud-native architectures", "Led teams of 5+ developers in agile environments", "Expert in payment processing and regulatory compliance"
+    "Senior full-stack developer with 9+ years in front end", "Specialized in React, Node.js, and cloud-native architectures", "Led teams of 5+ developers in agile environments", "Expert in payment processing and regulatory compliance"